d2l-ai/d2l-en/chapter_introduction/index.md

 where a recommender system preferentially pushes an item that is then taken to be better (due to greater purchases) and in turn is recommended even more frequently.
-Many of these problems about how to deal with censoring, incentives, and feedback loops, are important open research questions.
+Many of these problems about
+how to deal with censoring,
+incentives, and feedback loops, are important open research questions.

 #### Sequence Learning

 So far, we have looked at problems where we have some fixed number of inputs and produce a fixed number of outputs.
-For example,
-we considered predicting house prices from a fixed set of features: square footage, number of bedrooms, number of bathrooms, walking time to downtown.
+For example, we considered predicting house prices given a fixed set of features: square footage, number of bedrooms, number of bathrooms, and the transit time to downtown.
-We also discussed mapping from an image (of fixed dimension) to the predicted probabilities that it belongs to each of a fixed number of classes, or taking a user ID and a product ID, and predicting a star rating.
-In these cases, once we feed our fixed-length input into the model to generate an output, the model immediately forgets what it just saw.
+We also discussed mapping from an image (of fixed dimension) to the predicted probabilities that it belongs to each among a fixed number of classes and predicting star ratings associated with purchases based on the user ID and product ID alone.

-This might be fine if our inputs truly all have the same dimensions and if successive inputs truly have nothing to do with each other.
+In these cases, once our model is trained, after each test example is fed into our model, it is immediately forgotten.
+We assumed that successive observations were independent and thus there was no need to hold on to this context.

-But how would we deal with video snippets?
+But how should we deal with video snippets?
 In this case, each snippet might consist of a different number of frames.
 And our guess of what is going on in each frame might be much stronger if we take into account the previous or succeeding frames.
 Same goes for language.
-One popular deep learning problem is machine translation: the task of ingesting sentences in some source language and predicting their translation in another language.
+One popular deep learning problem is machine translation: the task of ingesting sentences in some source language and predicting their translations in another language.

 These problems also occur in medicine.
-We might want a model to monitor patients in the intensive care unit and to fire off alerts if their risk of death in the next 24 hours exceeds some threshold.
+We might want a model to monitor patients in the intensive care unit and to fire off alerts whenever their risk of dying in the next 24 hours exceeds some threshold.
-We definitely would not want this model to throw away everything it knows about the patient history each hour and just make its predictions based on the most recent measurements.
+Here, we wouldn't to throw away everything that we know about the patient history every hour, making predictions based only on the most recent measurements.

 These problems are among the most exciting applications of machine learning and they are instances of *sequence learning*.
 They require a model to either ingest sequences of inputs or to emit sequences of outputs (or both).
-Specifically,
-*sequence to sequence learning* considers problems where input and output are both variable-length sequences, such as machine translation and transcribing text from the spoken speech.
+Specifically, *sequence-to-sequence (seq2seq) learning* considers problems where inputs and outputs both consist of variable-length sequences.
+Examples include machine translation and speech-to-text transcription.
 While it is impossible to consider all types of sequence transformations, the following special cases are worth mentioning.

 **Tagging and Parsing**.
 This involves annotating a text sequence with attributes.
-In other words, the number of inputs and outputs is essentially the same.
+Here, the inputs and outputs are *aligned*, i.e., they are of the same number and occur in a corresponding order.
-For instance, we might want to know where the verbs and subjects are.
+For instance, in *part-of-speech (PoS) tagging*, we annotate every word in a sentences with the corresponding part of speech, i.e., "noun" or "direct object".
-Alternatively, we might want to know which words are the named entities.
+Alternatively, we might want to know which groups of contiguous words refer to named entities, like *people*, *places*, or *organizations*.
-In general, the goal is to decompose and annotate text based on structural and grammatical assumptions to get some annotation.
-This sounds more complex than it actually is.
-Below is a very simple example of annotating a sentence with tags indicating which words refer to named entities (tagged as "Ent").
+In a the cartoonishly simple example below, we might just want to indicate, for every word in a sentence, whether it is part of a named entity (tagged as "Ent").

 ```text
 Tom has dinner in Washington with Sally